MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ![Applied steps pane with documented steps and description added](images/me-documenting.png)

-You could split into two queries by having the steps before the query gets merged with the Prices table in the **Merge with Prices table** step, so it's easier to understand the steps that were applied to the Sales query before the Merge.
+You could split this query into two at the **Merge with Prices table** step, so it's easier to understand the steps that were applied to the Sales query before the Merge.
 To do this, you can right-click the **Merge with Prices table** step and select the option that reads

 ![Extract previous step](images/me-extract-previous.png)